-Bridgegate crimes get New Jersey official 2 years in prison
+Ex-Christie allies sentenced to prison for Bridgegate scandal

 The charges stemmed from the abrupt closure of local traffic lanes on the George Washington Bridge, one of the world's busiest bridges, for four days in September 2013.
 The lane closures on the bridge, which connects Manhattan with Fort Lee, New Jersey, caused severe traffic delays that endangered citizens and posed a public safety risk, court documents state.

-Prosecutors alleged the lane closures were part of a deliberate effort to punish the Democratic mayor of Fort Lee, New Jersey, who did not endorse Republican incumbent Christie in his 2013 re-election bid.
+Prosecutors alleged the lane closures were part of a deliberate effort to punish the Democratic mayor of Fort Lee, who did not endorse Republican incumbent Christie in his 2013 re-election bid.

 The prosecution had recommended both Baroni and Kelly serve near the bottom of or just below the federal guidelines of 37 to 46 months in prison, according to court documents.
 In court, prosecutors agreed with the defense to lower Baroni's recommended sentence to 24 to 30 months.